AdobeDocs/campaign-classic.en/help/integrations/using/submitting-request-to-adobe.md

 >
 >As a v7 user, to be able to proceed further, make sure that Adobe Identity Management System (IMS) is enabled on your system.
 [Learn more](../../integrations/using/about-adobe-id.md).

 Once Adobe Identity Management Service (IMS) is enabled for your organization, you can request provisioning of the [Experience Cloud Audience](https://experienceleague.adobe.com/en/docs/core-services/interface/services/audiences/overview){target="_blank"} integration with Campaign.
-To do that, send an email to [Digital-Request@adobe.com](mailto:Digital-Request@adobe.com) with the following information:
+To do that, contact your Adobe representative and provide the following information:

 <table>
  <tbody>